Address: “Pius Brînzeu” Timiş County Emergency Clinical Hospital, 6th floor

 Phone: +40 356/433/411

-Head of Discipline
+Head of the University Clinic

 The Diabetes, Nutrition and Rheumatology Discipline was founded in 1973, alongside the Diabetes, Nutrition and Rheumatology Clinic within the Timis County Emergency Hospital in Timişoara.
 The first Head of Discipline was Dr. Gheorghe S. Băcanu (1973-1992), followed by Prof. Dr. Viorel Şerban (1992-2011).
 Starting with 2011, the Head of the Department and of the Clinic has been Prof. Dr. Romulus Timar.